KEX (AM)

-KEX (1190 kHz) is a clear channel AM radio station licensed to Portland, Oregon.
+KEX (1190 kHz) is a clear channel AM radio station licensed to Portland, Oregon, United States.
 It is owned by iHeartMedia, Inc., and airs a news/talk format known as NewsRadio 1190.
 The station's studios and offices are on SW 68th Parkway, off Interstate 5 in Tigard, Oregon.

 Because KEX is a 50,000-watt Class A station, it reaches all of the Portland metropolitan area and beyond, providing grade B coverage as far south as Corvallis and as far east as The Dalles.
 At night, KEX can be heard around the Western United States and Western Canada.
 The transmitter is located off SE Lawnfield Road in Sunnyside.
 It uses a non-directional antenna in the daytime, but at night, to protect other stations on 1190 AM, it switches to a directional antenna with a three-tower array.

 Programming

 KEX airs nationally syndicated talk shows, largely from Premiere Networks, a subsidiary of iHeartMedia.
 Weekdays begin with Armstrong & Getty from co-owned KSTE in Sacramento.
 That is followed by The Clay Travis and Buck Sexton Show; The Jesse Kelly Show; The Michael Berry Show from co-owned KTRH in Houston; The Glenn Beck Radio Program; Our American Stories with Lee Habeeb; The Michael DelGiorono Show and Coast to Coast AM with George Noory.
 A popular Premiere Networks talk program not carried by KEX is The Sean Hannity Show, which airs instead on KUFO 970 AM.

 Weekends feature shows on money, cars, computers and home repair, as well as repeats of some weekday shows and some paid brokered programming.
 Syndicated shows heard on weekends include The Weekend with Michael Brown, Bill Handel on the Law, At Home with Gary Sullivan and Sunday Night with Bill Cunningham.

 KATU Channel 2, the ABC television affiliate in Portland, supplies local news and weather.
 ABC News Radio is heard at the beginning of most hours with some news and sports reports from NBC News Radio also heard.
 Bloomberg Radio provides business news updates.

 The radio station has no relation to the KEX Hotel, an Icelandic-owned hotel in downtown Portland.